INTERESTED IN HOSTING A WORKSHOP?

 High Relief Eastern Repoussé Workshop

 No tool making required!
-Victoria will provide sets of tools for use during the workshop that were Swiss machine replicated from her own.* She will also provide information on tools making for students interested in making their own tools and stamps, but the class time will be devoted to doing repoussé.
+Victoria will provide sets of tools for use during the workshop that were expertly milled to guarantee your success.
+You will have the option to buy these sets at the end of class if you wish.
+(Sets are $215./ea.)
+Included in the extensive color handout is information on tool making, but class time will be devoted to doing repoussé.

 High Relief Eastern Repousse is taught as a 2, 3, 4, or 5 day workshop.
-The above description is for a 2-day workshop.
+The 2-day workshop includes the first 2 pendant/brooch projects only.
 The 3-day workshop includes a repousse ring.
-The 4-day and 5-day workshop includes a ring plus one to two extra projects.
+The 4-day and 5-day workshop includes a ring plus one extra optional project.

 Level: Basic metalsmithing skills, students must know how to solder with a torch.
 No previous experience with repoussse or forging is necessary.